DOC COLOUR’S ZOP ZOO CARD GAME

 These cards are EXTREMELY useful towards helping you win the round.

-MOLE cards aren’t worth any POINTS, they are ONLY USED to perform a task.
+MOLE cards aren’t worth any POINTS, they are ONLY USED for digging in the discard pile.

 There are 4 types of cards you’re allowed to dig for: